SlimRunner/desmos-scripts-addons/README.md

 1. **[Alpha Features Enabler][alphaenablerfolder]** — Enables the advanced styling features that are in alpha as of November 2020.
 First discovered by the discord user ElFisho_2.
 Desmos developers warn to use these with care for the time being because they are highly experimental features.
 1. **[Color Tray Patch][traypatchfolder]** — Overrides the behavior of the color tray so that when you have more than 5 rows of colors you get a scrollbar to keep things neat.
 This script might need be removed in the future when this is fixed officially by Desmos.
 I'll update this script to show a message when that happens.
 1. **[Graph Archiver][archivefolder]** — Adds two buttons in the top right corner to save the graph as a stringified plain-text file that can be locally saved or shared.
+1. **[Desmovie][desmoviefolder]** — This is a CLI style library to easily capture images and video in Desmos using commands in the web console.
+This script doesn't work in Firefox due to memory management directives.
+It uses an [FFMPEG wasm port](https://ffmpegwasm.github.io/) to handle the video conversion.

 *There is a readme in each script folder with more in-depth details about the script itself.*